UniMath/agda-unimath/src/orthogonal-factorization-systems/functoriality-reflective-global-subuniverses.lagda.md

-# Functoriality of localizations at global subuniverses
+# Functoriality of reflective global subuniverses

 ```agda
 module orthogonal-factorization-systems.functoriality-reflective-global-subuniverses where